 Icedrive is relatively new on the cloud storage scene, having launched in early 2019.
 Despite its fresh face, it’s quickly become one of our favorite providers with its beautiful user interface, top-notch security and privacy, and amazingly reasonable prices.

-The lifetime plans are a steal, as you get 150GB, 1TB or 5TB of storage for $99, $229 or $599 respectively — and Icedrive holds the top spot in our list of the best 1TB cloud storage plans.
+With the lifetime plans, you get 150GB, 3TB or 10TB of storage for $99, $499 or $999 respectively.
+Icedrive also holds the top spot in our list of the best 1TB cloud storage plans.
+Learn more about Icedrive plans in our comprehensive Icedrive pricing guide.

 The real standout with Icedrive is the downright gorgeous user interface.
 A lot of cloud storage software feels either clunky or outdated, but with Icedrive this couldn’t be further from the truth.
 On top of this you get all the syncing and sharing features you’d expect, strong 256-bit AES encryption with private key management, and lightning fast upload and download speeds.